 The group also posted its opinion regarding the influence of political corruption on the US elections and even went a step ahead and threatened to disrupt the general elections further, which are due to be held in the second week of November.
 The group states:

-“Maybe people not be going to work, be finding local polling places and protesting, blocking , disrupting , smashing equipment, tearing up ballots?
+“Maybe people are not going to work, be finding local polling places and protesting, blocking, disrupting, smashing equipment, tearing up ballots?
 The wealthy elites is being weakest during elections and transition of power.”

 “Is being why USSA is targeting elections in foreign countries.
-Don’t believing?
+Don’t believe?
 Remembering Iran elections?
 Remembering Stuxnet?
 Maybe is not Russia hacking election, maybe is being payback from Iran?” the rant continues.